Tell me more ×

 You can probably get direct answers from people over at PrisonTalk.com if you have specific questions.
 It is a support forum for incarcerated people, their families and friends to help them cope with the experience.

 Another of my favorites is a euphemism for getting charged with another crime when already in prison/jail.
 They call that catching a case.
 I like it because it so vividly demonstrates the mindset of persecution and lack of responsibility that is prevalent among criminals.
-That is, they get charged with a crime for the same people catch a disease, by being in the wrong place at the wrong time and not because of anything they may have done.
+That is, they get charged with a crime the same way people catch a disease, by being in the wrong place at the wrong time and not because of anything they may have done.

 Disclaimer: